-- (a) Inspect all tendons. - (b) Do not open or remove inlets and outlets until grout has cured for a minimum of 24 hours. - (c) Perform inspections within one hour after removal of all inlets/outlets located at anchorages and high points along the tendon. - (d) Drill into existing grout ports at all high points along tendon as well as inlets or outlets located at anchorages for inspection.
+(a) Inspect all tendons.

+(b) Do not open or remove inlets and outlets until grout has cured for a minimum of 24 hours and complete tendon inspections within 96 hours.

+(c) Perform inspections within one hour after removal of all inlets/outlets located at anchorages and high points along the tendon.

+(d) Drill into existing grout ports at all high points along tendon as well as inlets or outlets located at anchorages for inspection.
 Drill through hardened grout to penetrate full-length of grout port access piping to top of trumpet or duct.
 If drilling of inlets or outlets is not feasible with conventional equipment, propose an alternative method of tendon inspection for approval by the Engineer in writing.
 Use drilling equipment that will automatically shut-off when steel is encountered.
+Do not drill into anchorage cap unless anchorage caps are determined to have voids by sounding.

+(e) Perform all inspections using endoscopes or probes and in presence of the Engineer.

+(f) Fill voids using volumetric measuring vacuum grouting process not less than 48 hours prior to the maximum number of calendar days in 462-7.2.4 allowed between first installation of prestressing steel within duct and completion of the stressing and grouting operation for PT.
+If the maximum number of days in 462-7.2.4 have been exceeded, have vacuum grouting equipment and experienced operators available within 48 hours notice.

-Do not drill into anchorage cap unless anchorage caps are determined to have voids by sounding. - (e) Perform all inspections using endoscopes or probes and in presence of the Engineer. - (f) Fill voids using volumetric measuring vacuum grouting process within 48 hours if voids are detected in tendon ducts or anchorages during inspection. - (g) Seal and repair all anchorage and inlet/outlet voids that are produced by drilling for inspection purposes as specified within four hours of completion of inspections if no additional voids are detected in tendon ducts or anchorages. - (h) Remove inlet/outlet to a minimum depth of two inches below face of concrete and seal the surface as specified within 4 hours of inlet/outlet removal.
-Use an injection tube to extend to bottom of holes for backfilling with epoxy compound. - (i) Drill into duct and explore voided areas with an endoscope if tendon grouting operation were prematurely terminated prior to completely filling tendon.
+(g) Seal and repair all anchorage and inlet/outlet voids that are produced by drilling for inspection purposes as specified within four hours of completion of inspections if no additional voids are detected in tendon ducts or anchorages.

+(h) Remove inlet/outlet to a minimum depth of two inches below face of concrete and seal the surface as specified within 4 hours of inlet/outlet removal.
+Use an injection tube to extend to bottom of holes for backfilling with epoxy compound.

+(i) Drill into duct and explore voided areas with an endoscope if tendon grouting operation were prematurely terminated prior to completely filling tendon.
 Probing is not allowed.
 Determine location and extent of all voided areas.
 Fill voids using volumetric measuring vacuum grouting equipment in accordance with this Section.